sclavijosuero/wick-a11y/README.md

   - Hovering over a violation in the Cypress Log highlights the affected DOM element on the page, and clicking it shows detailed issue information in the browser console.
   - Hovering over a DOM element with a violation on the web page in the Cypress runner highlights it graphically and shows a tooltip with the violation information.

-- **HTML Reports**: Generates HTML reports with details of the violations and how to fix them, including screenshots for visual reference, all out-of-the-box.
+- **HTML Reports**:
+  - Complete with out-of-the-box screenshots, per-issue details, and clear fix guidance.
+  - WCAG 2.2 AAA compliant reports with full keyboard navigation **(NEW in v2.3.0)**.
+  - Moderm and and functional card layout **(NEW in v2.3.0)**.

 - **Terminal Reports**: Produces terminal reports with details of the violations and how to fix them in tabular form.

-- **Voice Support**: Provides audible information for accessibility issues at the suite level, test level, violation type level, and DOM element level, helping users identify issues through voice feedback **(NEW in v1.2.0)**.
+- **Voice Support**: Provides audible information for accessibility issues at the suite level, test level, violation type level, and DOM element level, helping users identify issues through voice feedback.

+- **Cypress v15+ Support**:  Fully supported in Cypress v15.0.0 or greater **(NEW in v2.2.0)**.

 > ✔️ **Before launching the accessibility analysis, ensure what you want to analyze is fully rendered on the page.**
 >